 What is Mission Kids doing to help stop Human Trafficking?

-Over the next two years, Mission Kids will work with 20 partner agencies to create a formal, cross systems Sex Trafficking Response Team who can provide specialized insight into sex trafficking.
-This multi-disciplinary team will work collaboratively to identify issues in providing safety and services to victims of sex trafficking, while concurrently seeking to improve the trauma response to victims.
-A training outline will be developed to address the needs of all Sex Trafficking Response Team members and their unique roles and responsibilities.
+Over the past two years, Mission Kids has worked with 20 partner agencies to create a formal, cross systems Sex Trafficking Response Team who have provided specialized insight into sex trafficking.
+This multi-disciplinary team works collaboratively to identify issues in providing safety and services to victims of sex trafficking, while concurrently seeking to improve the trauma response to victims.
+A training outline is being developed to address the needs of all Sex Trafficking Response Team members and their unique roles and responsibilities.
 These structured training programs will ensure that professionals across disciplines will be well-equipped to identify, and respond to, cases of sex trafficking in the community.

 As traffickers move their victims across county and state lines, the team is also responsible for creating a Sex Trafficking Response Protocol to standardize a cross-systems response to trafficking which can be replicated in all counties across Pennsylvania.
 Many trafficking victims have a history of child sexual abuse, have been in foster care, and become victims before the age of 18.
 This victim-centered protocol will provide a clear, systematic response for all team members to successfully respond to cases of sex trafficking of minors and adults.